-Business process management for parking and security operations
+Process management for parking and security

-Business process management isn’t just for the big guys.
+Business process management for parking isn’t just for the big guys.
 Smaller businesses or groups, like your parking and security department have as much, if not more to gain from improvements in how you get things done.

 In 2016, AIIM released survey results that suggested that 41% of companies who invested in business process management saw a ROI within a year.

 What is Business process management?
 It’s any combination of modeling, automation, execution, control, measurement and optimization of business activity flows, in support of enterprise goals, spanning systems, employees, customers and partners within and beyond the enterprise boundaries.

 Sounds daunting.
 But for smaller operations, you scale your efforts to achievable, realistic efforts to make small improvements over time and reap the benefits in the long run.
 You are essentially looking at different aspects of your operation and finding ways to improve how you do things.

 There are lots of resources out there to help you get started and determine where you can make improvements.
 A blog in HUFFPOST recommends 7 places to start when you’re jumping into the world of BPM.
 The general premise of improving your operations is about finding efficiencies, which sometimes means automation where it makes the most sense.

 Ask yourself these questions to help identify areas where things are efficient and areas where you might want to reduce the number or resources you need to manage them.